 Apple raised the stakes on Friday with the launch of its upgraded iPhone 3G S, which the company Monday said sold more than 1 million units over the weekend.
 As RIM pushes more aggressively into the consumer market, Apple is conversely trying to grab more corporate subscribers from RIM, which has long dominated the enterprise market.
 Apple also made switching more enticing by lowering the price on the existing iPhone 3G to $99.

-In a similar vein, a survey of first-time iPhone buyers in New York City and Minneapolis over the weekend found by Piper Jaffray analyst Gene Munster found that 12% said they were switching from a BlackBerry compared to only 6% last year.
+In a similar vein, a survey of first-time iPhone buyers in New York City and Minneapolis over the weekend taken by Piper Jaffray analyst Gene Munster found that 12% said they were switching from a BlackBerry compared to only 6% last year.